Locations:

 How are ovarian endometriomas diagnosed?

-• A urinalysis: This test can let your provider know if your symptoms are from a urinary tract infection (UTI).
+• A urinalysis.
+This test can let your provider know if your symptoms are from a urinary tract infection (UTI).

 Management and Treatment

-• Monitoring: You and your provider may choose to monitor your cysts if they’re small and not causing symptoms.
+• Monitoring.
+You and your provider may choose to monitor your cysts if they’re small and not causing symptoms.

-The best treatment for you depends on lots of factors, like your age, your risk for cancer, your plans for becoming pregnant, including whether or not you’re thinking of in vitro fertilization (IVF).
-Your provider can recommend the best treatment options based on your unique situation.
+The best treatment for you depends on lots of factors, like your age, your symptoms and your plans for becoming pregnant.
+Weigh the pros and cons of your options with your provider to decide the best plan for you.

 Prevention